MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

 ## Hardware

-KitKat adds several APIs to accomodate new device features.
+KitKat adds several APIs to accommodate new device features.
 The most notable of these are Host-Based Card Emulation and the new `SensorManager`.